An Inexact Feasible Interior Point Method for Linear Optimization with High Adaptability to Quantum Computers: Conclusion

 \section{Conclusion}

 Motivated by the efficient use of QLSA in IPMs, an Inexact Feasible IPM (IF-IPM) is developed with $\Ocal(\sqrt{n}L)$ iteration complexity, analogous to the best exact feasible IPM.
 In terms of classical computing, as well as quantum computing, it is a novel algorithm.
 The improvement in total complexity comes from taking feasible steps using fast but inexact quantum or classical linear solvers.
 We proposed a new linear system, called Orthogonal Spaces System, to generate inexact but feasible Newton steps.
-In consequence, an Inexact Feasible Quantum IPM is developed to solve LO problems nearly as fast as the best classical IPMs.
+In consequence, an Inexact Feasible Quantum IPM is developed to solve LO problems nearly better than previous classical and quantum IPMs.
 We analyzed the proposed IF-IPM theoretically and empirically.
 It is necessary to use an iterative refinement scheme to avoid exponential complexity for finding an exact optimal solution using IF-QIPM coupled with QLSAs or IF-IPM with CGMs.

 Table~\ref{tab:QIPMs complexity} indicates that with respect to dimension the best theoretical bound for solving LO problems has been improved for the first time, but this complexity still depends on constants, such as $\kappa_Q$ and $\omega$.
 The proposed IR-IF-QIPM has much better time complexity than IR-II-QIPM for solving LO problems.
 The QIPMs proposed in~\cite{kerenidisParkas2020_quantum, Casares2020_quantum} seem to have a better dependence on $n$.
-However, their time complexities can not be attained since they are on the premises that QLSAs can provide an exact solution.
+However, their time complexities can not be attained since they are based on the premise that QLSAs can provide an exact solution.
 This fundamental assumption invalidates the whole convergence of a QIPM algorithm since quantum algorithms are inherently noisy.
-All in all, the proposed IR-IF-QIPM has the best complexity among convergent QIPMs and w.r.t the dimension better complexity than classical IPMs.
+All in all, the proposed IR-IF-QIPM has the best complexity among convergent QIPMs and w.r.t the dimension, better complexity than classical IPMs.

+As evidenced by the superior complexity of the proposed IR-IF-QIPM, the proposed framework has high adaptability to quantum computers because the noise and error coming from quantum computation are handled efficiently in a way that at each iteration of IPM feasibility of the Newton step is guaranteed, and the noise is added to the duality gap.
+Consequently, as Figure~\ref{fig: eta_iter} illustrates, the algorithm is highly robust against the noise since at each iteration of the IF-IPM, the Newton direction decreases the optimality gap and addresses the error of the previous direction.
+On the other hand, the novel OSS system has a better condition number bound, which makes it more adaptable for QLSAs.
+By augmenting iterative refinement, our approach leads to the best complexity among other QIPMs.